thebrodi/icsob2024.github.io/PhDRetreatSubmissions/index.md

 <li>Present their work as a poster at the ICSOB 2024 poster session.</li>
 <li>Build your research network and have fun! </li>
 </ul><br>
-The PhD Retreat will take place at a beautiful location on the Utrecht University Hall.
-This Academy Building is the ceremonial heart of Utrecht University.
-The building is used for academic ceremonies and it is a house for debate, lectures and conferences.

 <hr>
 <p>
 <b style="font-size: 18px">Targeted participants</b></p>